 This one size fits most respirator mask has filters that are rated N95 equivalent.
 This safety mask is pretty comfortable as far as masks go because it has a 'flex-fit' head harness and high-density elastic straps, which means it stays in position once you adjust it to your head.
 There is no constant adjusting while you are creating your concrete creations.
 Simply put it on, adjust it, and get started with your lovely ideas.

-This mask also has an anti-fog face lens, so don't worry about your breath fogging up the inside visor!
+This mask for concrete also has an anti-fog face lens, so don't worry about your breath fogging up the inside visor!
 It is silicone-based around the nasal area, so it is as comfortable as a full mask can be.
 It also has five easy to adjust straps which can be tightened with just one pull.

 Beware of fakes.
 They may be less expensive but without the proper testing, you really don't know what you are getting as far as safety.
 So to make sure you get the proper mask and not a knock off, I recommend purchasing it directly from this company, especially since it comes with a 1-year factory warranty.
 There's a lot of masks out there pretending to be the real deal.